IITGuwahati-AI/Learning-Content/Week 2- Starting with CS229/Assignment/README.md

 Submitting a self made summary or presentation of the paper reading given will be awarded 10 points.

 # Grand Total Points for this week = 110

+## Submission Guidelines

+# Deadline: 14th April 2018; 11:59 PM

+# Procedure:

+Make a pull request to [this repo](https://github.com/IITGuwahati-AI/Week-2-Submissions/tree/master) when you are done with the assignment.
+DO NOT make a pull request to this repo.
+We will be merging every submission to the Submissions repo and will upload the best solution here in this repo.